while-loop/todo/README.md

 Usage
 -----

-To use `TODO` in your projects, navigate to the [todo](https://github.com/apps/todobot) app page and allow access to your repos (public/private).
+To use `todo` in your projects, navigate to the [todo](https://github.com/apps/todobot) app page and allow access to your repos (public/private).

 For every push to GitHub, `todo` will scan your code and create new issues for your project.
 Example issues [here](https://github.com/while-loop/todo/issues).